 Caring for someone can at times be an overwhelming task, particularly in the midst of a pandemic.
 It’s okay to ask for some extra help, you deserve it!

 If you’re looking for additional care and support for your loved one, it’s important that you take time to consider the options.
-Home Care is one of those options so if you haven’t already, apply for a Home Care Package.
+Home Care is one of those options so if you haven’t already, apply for a Support at Home Package.
 For many people with dementia, continuing to live in their own, familiar environment will be the best tonic for them.